MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-integrate-monitor.md

 With Version 1.2 the Azure Stack – Nagios plugin leverages the Microsoft ADAL library and supports authentication using  Service Principal with a secret or certificate.
 Also, the configuration has been simplified using a single configuration file with new parameters.
 It now supports Azure Stack deployments using Azure AD and AD FS as the identity system.

 The plugin works with Nagios 4x and XI.
-To download the plugin, see [Monitoring AzureStack Alerts](https://exchange.nagios.org/directory/Plugins/Cloud/Monitoring-AzureStack-Alerts/details).
+To download the plugin, see [Monitoring Azure Stack Alerts](https://exchange.nagios.org/directory/Plugins/Cloud/Monitoring-AzureStack-Alerts/details).
 The download site also includes installation and configuration details.

 ### Requirements for Nagios